nvtrinh2001/bkai-erc20/README.md

 # Verify on Etherscan

 Get the etherscan API key and put it in the `.env` file.
 The token will be automatically verified by running the deployment scripts.

+# Testing

+To test the smart contract, run:

+`yarn hardhat test`

+The gas price report will be automatically generated and saved in `gas-report.txt`.

+# Coverage

+This will show how many codes have been covered by the tests.
+Run:

+`yarn hardhat coverage`